s-laugh/ITStrategy/_posts/en/2019-12-27-engineering-organizations.md

 ## Where to Start: Engineering Organizations

-Modern software has the fortunate attribute that it can be easily modified, rebuilt, and deployed, at will.
+Modern software has the fortunate characteristic of being easily modifiable, rebuilt, and deployed, at will.
 Unfortunately, this is not so with many organizations.
 Change is difficult in large organizations.
 Adopting new procedures and processes can be a several year endeavour.
 So how can we be confident our approach is the right one before dedicating ourselves to the arduous task of pushing for change?
 I find it curious that when it comes to building complex systems like satellites, or networks, we incorporate all the mathamatical and engineering rigour we can muster to great results.
 When it comes to organizations we often seem to settle for hand wavey justifications based on beliefs or experience.
 This is not sufficient.
 If we have the tools to design robust global networks and complex systems like satellites, why can we not apply the same rigour to properly engineering organizations?

 In order to guide difficult decisions I find it best to identify a basic axiom and apply it to the world.
 If you have picked a good, simple, and reliable, axiom then when the axiom does not align with a given situation or circumstance, change the situation -- not the axiom.

 My axiom for how we should engineer our organizations is the below case where I submit that a series network is less reliable than a parallel network (assuming an equal reliability for each node), and we will use this simple (and proveable claim) to redesign our approach to solving problems within our organizations.

+_Both images borrowed from [Design Reliability - Fundamentals and Applications](https://www.amazon.com/Design-Reliability-Fundamentals-B-S-Dhillon/dp/0849314658)_

 ![A Series Network]({{site.baseurl}}/assets/images/seriesnetwork.PNG)
 reliability = _1-(1-r^n)_